Relentless Pride …….Honored Tradition

 Isaac Robison is beginning his second year with the Bear staff where he will be in charge of the defensive secondary.
 Isaac played college football and ran track at BYU.
 He prepped at Provo High School in Utah.

-Shane Blalock is beginning his second year with the Bears.
+Shane Blalock is beginning his third year with the Bears.

 Mickey Clark is beginning his sixth year as Team Chaplin for the Bears.